MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 To address this timing issue, you ran that PowerShell script back on day 1 to create and publish a sensitivity label and label policy.
 Now that you've reached this lab, that label policy will have propagated through the system, and you'll be able to test it.

-Because we want you to gain the experience of creating and publishing a label and label policy using the Microsoft 365 UI, you will still create a sensitivity label and label policy in this lab.
+Because we want you to gain experience creating and publishing a label and label policy using the Microsoft 365 UI, you will still create a sensitivity label and label policy in this lab.
 However, when you perform the tasks to test the label and label policy, you won't test the ones that you created and published in the UI, since that label and label policy won't be available to test for 24 hours.
 Instead, you will test the label and label policy that you created and published using the script that you ran back on day 1 of this class.

 ### Task 1 – Install the Azure Information Protection Unified Labeling client